lsdefine/lsrl/README.md

 * 🎮 ​**Consumer GPU Friendly**​: Support RTX 3090/4090 for 14B model training

 ## 👏 News
+* **🔥 NEW**: Add NPU supports (both SFT & RL) for Ascend 910Bs.
-* **🔥 NEW**: Add SyncLSRL, which runs like verl and you don't need to carefully set gen_devices and ref_devices.
+* Add SyncLSRL, which runs like verl and you don't need to carefully set gen_devices and ref_devices.
 See examples/rl_callpy.py.
-* **🔥 NEW**: Add supports to vLLM v1 with use_vllm_v1=True.
+* Add supports to vLLM v1 with use_vllm_v1=True.
 Just one env varible, enabling state dict updating and prefix caching.
 * Add **Muon** optimizer!
 Fast & memory-efficient as CPUAdamW.
 You can use it to do sft or RL.
 * Add GSPO.
 * 14B model full-parameter RL training on single 80G GPU with GRPO (without vLLM)